SubramanyaKS/Weather-app/README.md

 ---
 ### Deploy

-This react website is deployed in github you can se the demo using below link.
+This react website is deployed in github you can see the demo using below link.

 [Demo Link](https://subramanyaks.github.io/Weather-app/)